📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 URL https://www.coralassistlab.org/

-Description The work that was conducted and started during has Globalink placement award has led to two scientific papers which are currently in review and in preparation led by Liam Lachs.
+Description The work that was conducted and started during has Globalink placement award has led to five scientific papers which are now published led by Liam Lachs, including a lead author paper in Science.
 This work investigates questions regarding coral bleaching and adaptation potential under climate change, with relevance for novel management strategies for coral reefs, including assisted evolution.
-The work has also been presented at national (UK) and international (ICRS) conferences since the end of the formal placement.
+The work has also been presented at national (UK) and international (ICRS, Reef Futures) conferences since the end of the formal placement.
 A novel method of assessing historic changes in coral thermal tolerance has also emerged from this work which has the potential to support future research which could impact climate policies, given updates of future coral bleaching trajectories.

 First Year Of Impact 2022